-The Department of Industry, Innovation and Science (the department) is responsible for administering the grant opportunity.
+The Department of Industry, Innovation and Science (the department) is responsible for administering this grant opportunity.

-We have defined key terms used in these guidelines in appendix A.
+We have defined key terms used in these guidelines in Appendix A.

 You should read this document carefully before you fill out an application.